-4.8 Brightness index
+4.7 Brightness index

-The brightness index results of the samples revealed non-magnetic particle size fraction < 44 µm of all studied pegmatites.
+The brightness index results that were generated refer to the non-magnetic particle size fraction < 44 µm of all studied pegmatites.
 The values range from 51.52 to 68.98 (ISO % – International Organization of Standardization – Brightness index) (Figure 10).

 The highest value is related to the sample of Pegmatite 4 and the lowest value is related to the sample of Pegmatite 3.